 Tailored, specific services are offered by Cartwheel Art to fulfill your needs with editorial promotion, media strategy, event and art show planning and consultation.

 Private and public group tours are offered currently in the Downtown Los Angeles Arts District.
 All tours in the Los Angeles Arts District include a map that has been created by Cartwheel Art identifying the murals, galleries, event spaces, restaurants, bars and cafes in the vibrant Arts District.

 Cindy Schwarzstein, Founder

-CARTWHEEL founder Cindy Schwarzstein combines her art consulting experience with over two decades of event planning and production and project management in the art/music and surf/skate/snow industries.
-Her experience includes trade show management, tour management, operation management, and print production.
+Cartwheel Art founder Cindy Schwarzstein combines her experience in Hospitality and Tourism Management and as an art consultant with over two decades of event planning and production and project management in the art/music and surf/skate/snow industries.
+Her experience includes hospitality management, trade show management, tour management, operation management, project management and management in publishing and print production.

 Lisa Derrick, Editorial Director, Writer

 LISA DERRICK honed her writing skills at Larry Flynt Publications and while covering nightlife for New Times Los Angeles.
 She branched out, co-creating Grammy Magazine as an editor and writer, and co-created, designed, and launched Sacred History Magazine, where she focused on cultural and artistic aspects of religion.

 Along with writing for and editing Cartwheel Art Magazine, Lisa writes for Firedoglake.com and contributes to The Huffington Post.
 Her art has shown at Coagula Curatorial and Illuminoidist gallery in Long Beach, and she curated the acclaimed “Two Johns and Whore” which opened January 11, 2014 at Coagula Curatorial.
 She has also shown in group shows througout the Greater Los Angeles area.